 If you’re new to poker, chances are you only really know about Texas Hold’em.
-This is the most popular type of poker and is the one you’re most likely to see in movies or watch at the World Series.
+This is the most popular of all types of poker and is the one you’re most likely to see in movies or watch at the World Series.
 However, there’s a whole host of other great in-person and online poker variations that you should know about.

-In this blog, we’re going to take a look at the poker game variants, such as Texas Hold’em, Omaha Hi, 7-Card Stud, and more.
+Let’s take a look at the different kinds of poker games you might come across, such as Texas Hold’em, Omaha Hi, 7-Card Stud, and more.
 We’ll also quickly go over some of the most important terms any new poker player should know and the different ways that you can enjoy playing your favorite card game.

-Before you play poker online or at the casino, it’s important to get a firm grasp on some of the lingo that you’re going to hear.
-These are the most common terms every beginner should know before playing poker:
+Before you play poker online or at a casino, it’s important to get a firm grasp on some of the lingo that you’re going to hear.
+All types of poker use terms and phrases you won’t find in other games, and you should get to know them as soon as possible in order to play with confidence.
+These are the most common terms every beginner should know before playing poker.

 - Ante: This is the minimum amount you must put down to get in on each hand of the game.
 Each player puts in this nominal value, which stays the same throughout.

-- Check: When it’s a player’s turn and no one has made a bet before, they can choose to “check” instead of raise.
-This marks the end of their turn and play passes to the next player.
+- Check: When it’s a player’s turn, and no one has made a bet before, they can choose to “check” instead of raise.
+This marks the end of their turn, and the play passes to the next player.

-- Raise: The player wants to increase the table bet (they can choose by how much, depending on the table limit).
+- Raise: The player wants to increase the table bet when it’s their turn to play (they can choose by how much, depending on the table limit).

-There is such a massive range of poker varieties and it would be impossible to name all of them here.
+Considering how many types of poker there are, it would be impractical to name all the different kinds of poker games here.
 These are just some of the most popular versions of poker that you’re likely to find.

-Undoubtedly the most popular version of poker at the moment, Texas Hold-em will be found at any online casino or land-based establishment.
-It’s also likely to be the featured game for most casinos, and players can choose between a host of tables and stakes.
+Undoubtedly the most popular version of poker for quite some time now, Texas Hold’em can be found at any online casino or land-based establishment.
+It’s also likely to be the featured game for most casinos and players can choose from a host of tables with distinct themes and varying stakes.

 After one more betting round, the remaining players must then show their cards.
 Players can use any combination of the two cards in their hand and the five community cards to form their best possible five-card hand – and the best hand wins the game.

-Another one of the most popular varieties of poker is Omaha Hi (sometimes just called “Omaha”).
-The “hi” in this game is because the player with the highest hand will take the entire pot at showdown.
-Normally, there’ll be a pot-limit in Omaha Hi.
+Another one of the most popular variations of poker is Omaha Hi (sometimes just called “Omaha”).
+The “Hi” in this game is because the player with the highest hand will take the entire pot at showdown.
+Normally, there’ll be a pot limit in Omaha Hi.

 Before Texas Hold’em became the main game on the block, stud poker was the most common poker version around town.
-This is completely different from the other versions we have spoken about, in that there are no hole or community cards.
-Rather, each player receives their own hand – some face-down and hidden, others face-up and visible to the other players.
+This is a unique format compared to the other variations of poker in that there are no hole cards or community cards.
+Rather, each player receives their own hand – some cards face-down and hidden, others face-up and visible to the other players.

 All players must put forward an ante if they are dealt into a hand.
-Each player will receive two face-down cards and one face-up card.
-The player with the lowest face-up card will go first.
-They must make a small “bring-in” bet or a complete bet.
+Each player then receives two face-down cards and one face-up card.
+The player with the lowest face-up card will go first by either making a small “bring-in” bet or a complete bet.
 The betting keeps going in a clockwise direction.

-Next up is seventh street, where each remaining player receives a final face-down card.
+Next up is Seventh Street, where each remaining player receives a final face-down card.
 They must now make the best five-card hand with the seven cards they have.
-Showdown is reached after the last betting round, and the best hand wins.
+Showdown is reached after the last betting round, and the best hand wins the pot.

 In this version of poker, players simply want to make the highest-ranked poker hand (five cards).
 All players are dealt their own hand, which remains hidden from the rest of the players.

 In the same way as Hold’em, 5-Card Draw starts with a small blind and a big blind before the cards are dealt.
-After this, each player gets five cards.
+After the blinds phase, each player gets five cards.
 The player seated to the left of the big blind starts the betting; in this round, players can fold, call, or raise.
 Any remaining players can then “draw” between none and five cards to strengthen their hand (they discard the appropriate number from their hand before picking up).
-There is one more round of betting before the game reaches showdown.
-The best hand of all the remaining players takes the pot.
+One more round of betting occurs before the game reaches showdown, with the best hand of all the remaining players taking the pot.

 The different ways to play poker

-Of course, as well as the many types of poker, there are also various ways of playing this popular casino table game.
+Of course, as well as the many different forms of poker, there are also various ways of playing this popular casino table game.
 How you play poker will depend on what you want to get out of the experience.
-Let’s take a look at some of your options:
+Let’s take a look at some of your options.

 Before you begin playing online poker with real money, it’s always good to practice a little first.
 If you’re a beginner poker player, then this is probably where you’ll be for a while before you find your feet.
 Casual poker is incredibly popular and it is a great way to figure it all out and get more gameplay experience before taking it any further.
-This could be a relaxed game with friends with little more than a bottle of whiskey at stake, or it could be a monthly meet-up with other poker players with very little on the table.
+This could be a relaxed game with friends with little more than a bottle of whiskey at stake, or it could be a monthly meet-up with other poker players, a live dealer, and a real money pot.
 The main aim of casual poker – whether you play online or in person – is to enjoy yourself, make some friends, learn more about the game, and maybe win some money along the way.

-Just a decade or so ago, online poker was not really something that you’d be able to consider; you’d either have to head down to the casino or start up a poker night with your friends.
-Now, however, you have a huge array of poker games at your fingertips with the click of a button.
+Just a decade or so ago, online poker was not really something that you’d be able to consider.
+You’d either have to head down to the casino or start up a poker night with your friends.
+Now, however, you have a huge array of poker variations at your fingertips with the click of a button.

 At BetMGM online casino, we know everyone likes to play their favorite type of poker, and that’s why we offer such a wide range of the best online casino games for you to choose from.
-Whether you’re looking to learn how to play at our Poker School, or you’re already up for entering one of our renowned tournaments, we’ve got you covered.
-Sign up with BetMGM to take advantage of our excellent specials and promotions.
+Whether you’re looking to learn how to play at our Poker School or you’re already up for entering one of our renowned tournaments, we’ve got you covered.
+Register with BetMGM to take advantage of our excellent specials and promotions.